-Philip Tinari, founding editor of LEAP, a new bimonthly journal of contemporary Chinese art based in Beijing, will lecture on the practices of Jingdezhen porcelain production in the context of Ai Weiwei’s approach.
+Phil Tinari, founding editor of LEAP, a new bimonthly journal of contemporary Chinese art based in Beijing, will lecture on the practices of Jingdezhen porcelain production in the context of Ai Weiwei’s approach.

 The MFA Applied Craft and Design Lecture by Sonya Clark, scheduled for Thursday, October 14, has been cancelled and will be rescheduled at a later date.

 In connection with Nina Katchadourian’s exhibition Sorted Books, the Feldman Gallery hosts Rearrangutan, an evening of cut-up, found and multi-media poems.

 Visiting artist and musician Guillermo E. Brown and local artist and musician Tim DuRoche jam together Tuesday evening for a free performance at Design Within Reach’s Portland Studio.
 Doors open at 6 pm.